-Master's Degree in Low-Incidence Disabilities at K
+Master's in Low-Incidence Disabilities at KU

 - Meeting the educational needs of students with significant intellectual disabilities and students with multiple disabilities, including students on the autism spectrum with concurrent cognitive, sensory, and physical impairments.